S4W Open Call Challenge and S+T+ARTS residency

 Inefficient water services and fragmented supply strategies result in low quality, high energy-consumption and unsteady water supplies.
 Water management efficiency could be achieved through an imaginative bridging of ancient and future technologies coupled with community engagement.

-drinking water services, water use efficiency, integrated water management, GIS mapping technology
+drinking water services, water use efficiency, integrated water management, water as a commons, telemetry

 Description of the regional challenge

-The Greek island of Sifnos does not have sufficient water supplies to meet demand, and relies on the use of water tankers for maintaining water supply, and on plastic bottles for safe drinking water – at considerable cost.
+The Greek island of Sifnos does not have sufficient water supplies to meet demand, especially during the summer, and relies on the use of water tankers for maintaining water supply, and on plastic bottles for safe drinking water – at considerable cost.
 The projected cumulative cost of drinking water supply for the period 2041-2050 is estimated at between 0.9-1.3% of GDP (Bank of Greece, 2011).
 Efficient water resource management requires a full knowledge of existing water resources.
-However, given that wells, natural water sources and boreholes are private and remain undeclared, official maps are lacking.
-A mix of measurement data, data research and existing local knowledge is of critical importance for designing a truly integrated water resource management.
-Can we spark community-driven solutions through the use of GIS mapping, data-driven technology and the re-incorporation of cisterns built in conditions that promote a sustainable and affordable design of water management?
-Cisterns were the traditional way in which, for centuries, people collected water in the Mediterranean.
+However, given that cisterns, natural water sources and boreholes are private and remain undeclared, official maps are lacking.
+A mix of measurement data, data research and Existing local knowledge is of critical importance for designing a truly integrated water resource management.
+Can we spark community-driven solutions and a culture of data and knowledge sharing between all stakeholders including authorities, citizens and visitors?
+Learning from tradition, cisterns were the way in which, for centuries, people collected water in the Mediterranean.
 They also embody the organic way in which humans deal with nature and the way in which communities manage a common good.
 Values such as good health, clean water, affordable energy and responsible consumption are only some of the SDGs that we address in this Sifnos Challenge.